truthixify/grid3/SPEC.md

 Before the game design, a quick note on how CKB works since it is different from EVM chains:

 * Everything on CKB is a cell.
-A cell has capacity (CKBytes), data, a lock script, and an optional type script.
+A cell has capacity (CKB), data, a lock script, and an optional type script.

 * Scripts are validators, not executors.
 A script runs to return success or failure.
 It does not write state.